Your gift will support all areas of the Girard College experience including the following.

 Girard College is reaching beyond our walls to bring together a rich portfolio of resources for our students and to share our facilities and talents with the community.

-Through our recent partnership with MLK 360, Girard College now hosts the region's largest gathering for Martin Luther King, Jr. Day service activities.
+Through our recent partnership with GlobalCitizen360, Girard College now hosts the region's largest gathering for Martin Luther King, Jr. Day of Service activities.

 Participation in community service is a vital component of a Girard education, one that prepares students to positively contribute to their neighborhoods and community today and after graduation.
-Recent Service Learning activities included the Service Club's sandwich-making for homeless people, participation in the breast cancer Race for the Cure, and art-based service projects like making bowls for the hungry.
+Recent Service Learning activities included bringing donations to a store for veterans and art-based service projects like making bowls for the hungry.

 Girard College changes lives.